LoranceChen/scall/README.md

 ## TODO
 - capture disconnect
 - add For-expressions operate batch commands
-- response message save to Bytes and print to string
+- response message save to Bytes and print to string rather then byte to char to string and only support UTF 8